 On the one hand there’s this thinking, “Hey let’s get this out to as many people as possible.”
 But we’ve the negative effects of that thinking on bitcoin mining or the Chinese exchanges.
 I just think we need to be thoughtful about what it means to be decentralized and if you’re really helping people or putting them in a difficult position.

 What role do you see for conventional banks in the DeFi space?
-What advice would you offer the banking industry?
+As ConsenSys FinTech Co-Head, what advice would you offer the banking industry?